DETAILED ACTION

 Accordingly, to one of ordinary skill in the art would have had a reasonable expectation of success in combining Hoshihara et al. with Zhang et al., and the combination represents no more than the predictable use of prior art elements according to their known functions.

-As to claim 3, Hoshihara does not teach wherein the controller recommends, to the user, the job according to a preference of the user among the plurality of jobs in the selection processing.
+As to claim 3, Hoshihara does not teach wherein the controller recommends, to the plurality of users, the job according to a preference of the user among the plurality of jobs in the selection processing.
 However, Zhang teaches wherein the controller recommends, to the user, the job according to a preference of the user among the plurality of jobs in the selection processing (e.g., see page 2838, “ the decision on D/P-selected is confirmed by aevr , the GC would recommend an optimized CP for the AEV, by accounting for the distance to the D/P-selected point.
 From”).

 Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method of Hoshihara by adopting the teachings of Zhang in order to “enable accurate predictions on future charging (and parking) states at CPs” and to provide “enhanced customer experiences in traveling period, as well as charging performances at both AEV and CP sides” (see Zhang, in abstract) (see Zhang , abstract).